oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 CSAF document
 :    security advisory text document in the format defined by this document.

+CSAF downloader
+:    A program that retrieves CSAF documents in an automated fashion.

 CSAF extended validator
 :    A CSAF basic validator that additionally performs optional tests.